React Image Sizes Attribute for Fast eCommerce

 Aiding the Browser in Source Resolution

 How can we help the browser to make the right decision for the source?
 In short: the sizes attribute.
 This is a way to tell the browser what different sizes the image is expected to have at different media queries.
-Examples
+Examples:

 sizes=”100px”

-The image is always going to be 100px wide
+The image is always going to be 100px wide.

 sizes=”(max-width 500px) 500px, 1000px”

 If the screen is under 500px wide, the image is 500px wide.
-On all other screen sizes it is 1000px
+On all other screen sizes, it's 1000px.

 No!
 Not all screens are the same, and the browser might sometimes pick a different image depending on browser settings.
 If the user wants to save data, the browser might always select the lowest possible width.
 If the screen has a high pixel density, it might choose a source that is double or triple the width of what it should be displayed as.